Brazil's BRF posts third consecutive quarterly loss

-SAO PAULO (Reuters) - Brazilian food processor BRF SA, the world’s largest chicken exporter, said it lost money for the third consecutive quarter as the company grapples with higher feed costs and trade restrictions in key markets such as Saudi Arabia.
+SAO PAULO, May 10 (Reuters) - Brazilian food processor BRF SA, the world’s largest chicken exporter, said it lost money for the third consecutive quarter as the company grapples with higher feed costs and trade restrictions in key markets such as Saudi Arabia.

 BRF posted a first-quarter net loss of 113 million reais ($28.58 million) from continued operations, narrower than analysts expectations of a 239.7 million real loss in the period.